skshmtrip/Formula-1-Lap-Time-Analysis/README.md

 # Environmental Effects on Lap Times: Race vs Qualifying Analysis

 ## OVERVIEW
-This project investigates how track and air temperatures can affect a Max Verstappen's lap time across qualifying sessions at the Miami GP in Formula 1 specified to the model.
+This project investigates how track and air temperatures can affect Max Verstappen's lap time across qualifying sessions at the Miami GP in Formula 1 specified to the model.
 Using the telemetry and weather data from the 2022 and 2023 seasons, I perform hypothesis testing (t-test specifically) to compare lap time distributions in environmental conditions during qualifying.

 ## RESEARCH QUESTION
 Do track and air temperature significantly influence simulated lap times, and does this effect differ in qualifying sessions at Miami?